Where is the location of the oxygen sensor?

 Where is the Oxygen Sensor Located?

-Regular maintenance and replacement of the oxygen sensor, as recommended by the vehicle manufacturer, is crucial to maintaining the overall health and performance of your car.
+Regular maintenance and replacement of the oxygen sensor, as recommended by the vehicle manufacturer, is essential to ensure the proper functioning of the engine management system and maintain the vehicle's overall performance and environmental compliance.

 Where is my oxygen sensor located?